Reimagining Protest and Movement Sovereignty

 Introduction

 Yet great provocations breed necessary criticism.
 White’s diagnosis of a “protest paradigm collapse” struck a nerve because it both illuminated and distorted.
 His insistence on perpetual novelty risks undervaluing the painstaking construction of institutions that make victories durable.
 His emphasis on sovereignty invites practical questions: who rules, by what mechanism, and in whose name?
-And his book, written from a North-Atlantic lens, at times overlooks the ongoing innovation of Indigenous, Black, and global South movements that never stopped evolving.
+And his book, written from a North Atlantic lens, at times overlooks the ongoing innovation of Indigenous, Black, and global South movements that never stopped evolving.

 These criticisms are not fatal flaws; they are coordinates for refinement.
 The deeper lesson is that strategic evolution requires reciprocal tension between rupture and reconstruction.
 Declaring the end of protest was never a funeral but a challenge to reinvent its soul.
 The thesis of this essay is simple: the path beyond ritualized protest is not rejection but integration.
 Innovation must marry endurance, sovereignty must root in communal accountability, and the new protest must be as capable of building as it is of breaking.